huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

   -> **NOTE:** If the `user_data` field is specified for a Linux ECS that is created using an image with Cloud-Init installed, the `admin_pass` field becomes invalid.

+* `metadata` - (Optional, Map) Specifies the user-defined metadata key-value pair.

+  + A maximum of 10 key-value pairs can be injected.
+  + A metadata key consists of 1 to 255 characters and contains only uppercase letters, lowercase letters, spaces, digits, hyphens (-), underscores (_), colons (:), and decimal points (.).
+  + A metadata value consists of a maximum of 255 characters.

 * `tags` - (Optional, Map) Specifies the key/value pairs to associate with the instance.

 * `scheduler_hints` - (Optional, List) Specifies the scheduler with hints on how the instance should be launched.
 The